pywbem/pywbem/docs/mockwbemserver.rst

    request methods, CIM classes, and namespaces.
 See :ref:`User-defined providers`.

-Pywbem mock does NOT support:
+The mock WBEM server does NOT support:

 1. CIM-XML protocol security and security constructor parameters of :class:`~pywbem.WBEMConnection`.